-Plan Type Planning Application Plan Owner/Competent Authority London Southend Airport Company Ltd Currency N/A Region/Geographic Coverage London Southend Airport Boundary Sector Planning Related work HRA/AA Stage 1 Screening Report - Habitats Regulation Assessment August 2009 Document Details Potential impacts that could cause 'in-combination' effects The planning application seeks permission for the following: Runway extension (approx. 300m plus 80m starter strip) and repositioning of landing lights; Diversion of Eastwoodbury Lane as this currently crosses the site of the proposed runway extension; Alterations to the pedestrian and vehicular access to St Laurence and All Saints Church, and removal and reinstatement of part of the churchyard wall Drainage facilities for the extended runway and road diversion; Demolition of four cottages on the south side of the runway extension area, and an additional two on the north side.
-The HRA Screening identified that the project has the potential to increase disturbance of the qualifying bird species and assemblages of the Crouch and Roach Estuaries SPA/Ramsar.
-It concluded that this impact however, is likely to be temporary as typical altitude of flights would remain unchanged from that currently employed, and taking into account the ability of most birds to become habituated to regularly-occurring noise disturbance the increased frequency of these flights would pose little disturbance to the bird species and assemblages.
-This conclusion was supported by Natural England in their consultation response to the JAAP.
+Plan Type Planning Application Plan Owner/Competent Authority London Southend Airport Company Ltd Currency N/A Region/Geographic Coverage London Southend Airport Boundary Sector Planning Related work HRA/AA Stage 1 Screening Report - Habitats Regulation Assessment August 2009 Document Details Potential impacts that could cause 'in-combination' effects The planning application seeks permission for the following: Runway extension (approx. 300m plus 80m starter strip) and repositioning of landing lights; Diversion of Eastwoodbury Lane as this currently crosses the site of the proposed runway extension; Alterations to the pedestrian and vehicular access to St Laurence and All Saints Church, and removal and reinstatement of part of the churchyard wall Drainage facilities for the extended runway and road diversion; Demolition of four cottages on the south side of the runway extension area, and an additional two on the north side. be temporary as typical altitude of flights would remain unchanged from that currently employed, and taking into account the ability of most birds to become habituated to regularly-occurring noise disturbance the increased frequency of these flights would pose little disturbance to the bird species and assemblages.